emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 We will evaluate your contributions by calling `hackathon/predict_hackathon.py` that will do the following three main steps for each data point of a dataset:

-- generate input yaml files and CLI arguments
+- generate one or multiple combinations of input yaml file and CLI argument
-- call Boltz
+- call Boltz with each combination
-- move predicted structures to a submission folder
+- post-process and rank the predictions from all combinations
+- store the top 5 final ranked predictions in the submission directory

+You can modify steps 1 and 3 by editing the functions in `hackathon/predict_hackathon.py`.

+#### Modifying step 1: Generating input yaml files and CLI arguments

-Inside `hackathon/predict_hackathon.py`, you can modify the following functions for the antibody-antigen complex prediction challenge:
+To adapt step 1 modify the following function for the antibody-antigen complex prediction challenge (the allosteric-orthosteric ligand prediction challenge is similar):

 `def prepare_protein_complex(datapoint_id: str, proteins: List[Protein], input_dict: dict, msa_dir: Optional[Path] = None) -> List[tuple[dict, List[str]]]:`